 Fig 2: reSET-O — a digital therapeutic to treat opioid use disorder (OUD)

 U.S. Food and Drug Administration permitted marketing of the first mobile medical application to help treat substance use disorders (SUD).
 The reset application is intended to be used with outpatient therapy to treat alcohol, cocaine, marijuana and stimulant SUDs.

 Patients are adopting digital therapies very quickly.
 Teleconsultation is also very convenient using these therapies.
 They are of both therapeutic and preventative value.

 Moreover, as their usage could be tracked, the payors risk is mitigated.
 Such digital therapies would disrupt the future prescriptions.

 About Richa Dayal

 Richa Dayal is a medical doctor (M.B.B.S.) with Masters in Biomedical Engineering (M.Tech-IIT Bombay).She is knowledgeable in the field of health care, life sciences and medical devices.
 She aims to explore emerging technologies and applying them to solve problems in the health care segment.
-Based in Delhi, at present she is a Senior Consultant with the Medical Solutions team.
+Based in Delhi, at present she is a Manager with the Medical Solutions team.